riceissa/issarice.com/wiki/about-this-site.md

 This site used to be canonically available at <http://riceissa.com>, but I think in late 2014 I make <http://issarice.com> the canonical domain.

+I think in July 2015 I added the [`_archive`](https://issarice.com/_archive/) directory to the site, which allows access to *some* past compiled versions of the site (although the source files are accessible for *every* version thanks to Git).

 In late October 2016, I finally added HTTPS support.

 # Colophon